Content protected from screenshots

 Related Questions

-What is the effect of increasing temperature on the polarization of a polar dielectric?
+What is the significance of the term 'net dipole moment' in a dielectric?

 (Current Affairs)